jcubic/lips/REFERENCE.md

 ```
 (truncate n)

-Function that returns the integer part (floor) of a real number.
+Function that returns the integer part (floor) of a fraction (real or rational).
 ```

 ## try